Youssef11296/shopping-cart-frontend/README.md

 This application is a part of a full-stack application built using MERN stack technologies.
 Basically, it's the client side (frontend) of the application using React & TS.

+## `Live Production`

+**_NOTE_** This application is still UNDER-CONSTRUCTION

+As mentioned above, the application is still under-construction, however, you can check out the latest updates via the demo deployed verion here, [Shopping Cart](https://handyshoppingcart.netlify.app)

 ## `Main Dependecies & Techs.`

 - React